paul-hammant/tbd/content/game-changers/index.md

 A handful of scripts created in 1986 by Dick Grune, were fashioned into an initial release of CVS{{< ext url="https://en.wikipedia.org/wiki/Concurrent_Versions_System" >}}
 in 1990.
 For the open source community, CVS was it until Subversion came along year later.
 The adoption of CVS in the young open source community spurred its adoption in the enterprise too.
-While many branching models were possible, merging was painful and Trunk Based Development was the sensible choice.
+While many branching models were possible, merging was painful and Trunk-Based Development was the sensible choice.

 ## Microsoft Secrets book (1995)